PhilNel/docs-web-scraper/docs/features/html-parsing.md

 ## Future Enhancements

-- Implement event-driven invocation so the parser Lambda runs automatically when the fetcher uploads new HTML files
-- Track job lifecycle by adding "active/inactive" status to detect when a listing is removed from a website
 - Support multiple job site formats via pluggable parser modules
 - Extract the custom runtime implementation into a reusable CPAN module for use in other Perl-based Lambdas